yonakoi/yonakoi.github.io/_projects/(1) Fish Failure.md

 ## My Role

 Because this game was made in Monogame, it really honed my skills in C#.
-Having to do everything manually, I set up the game states, the buttons, and a few mechanics such as health and small effects like bubbles that float from the bottom to the top of the screen.
+Having to do everything manually, I focused on the UX/UI, such as setting up the game states, the buttons, and a few mechanics such as health and small effects like bubbles that float from the bottom to the top of the screen.
 I also coded the animations for walking and the game over screens, with a bit of help from my teammates.

 I was the lead and sole art director in this project.
 Doing all the art taught me what it means to consider every aspect of how to make a program visually appealing.
 Small things like background items, making the buttons fit the aesthetic, and the bubbles I mentioned earlier are all important into bringing the game to life.

 Overall, because this was my first game, I had a lot of fun experimenting with different art and struggling with manual coding.
 I also really appreciated my team because they went so above and beyond in areas that I lack, such as the music and sound effects for the game.